cedrickchee/YDKGo/content/docs/design/packaging/_index.md

     - `cmd/`
     - `internal/`

 It's nice to just have one level inside of `platform` and inside of `user`.
 I think it helps keep things clearer and organized. `platform` is a little harder to try to maintain decoupling at the same level but I work very hard to do this at the `internal` level.
-I really wanna make sure at the `internal` level, I try to keep packages at the same level from importing each other.
+I really want to make sure at the `internal` level, I try to keep packages at the same level from importing each other.

 The other thing I want us to do is understand the imports sheet.
 I have made sure that this projects' structure is in such a way where we should always be able to validate the following.